KwalOx/create-node-app/README.md

 ```sh
 npx @kwalox/create-node-app my-app
 ```
-it will generate the initial project structure without installing dependencies.
-Add `--install` if you want dependacies to be immediately installed.
+It will generate the initial project structure without installing dependencies.
+Add `--install` if you want dependencies to be immediately installed.

 ## What’s Included?